TOR SUPPORT IN BITCOIN

 The following directions assume you have a Tor proxy running on port 9050.
 Many distributions default to having a SOCKS proxy listening on port 9050, but others may not.
 In particular, the Tor Browser Bundle defaults to listening on port 9150.
 See Tor Project FAQ:TBBSocksPort for how to properly configure Tor.

 1. Run Bitcoin Cash Node behind a Tor proxy

 The first step is running Bitcoin Cash Node behind a Tor proxy.
 This will already anonymize all outgoing connections, but more is possible.

 -proxy=ip:port Set the proxy server.
-If SOCKS5 is selected (default), this proxy server will be used to try to reach .onion addresses as well. -onion=ip:port Set the proxy server to use for Tor hidden services.
+If SOCKS5 is selected (default), this proxy server will be used to try to reach .onion addresses as well. -onion=ip:port Set the proxy server to use for Tor onion services.
 You do not need to set this if it's the same as -proxy.
-You can use -noonion to explicitly disable access to hidden service. -listen When using -proxy, listening is disabled by default.
-If you want to run a hidden service (see next section), you'll need to enable it explicitly. -connect=X When behind a Tor proxy, you can specify .onion addresses instead -addnode=X of IP addresses or hostnames in these parameters.
+You can use -noonion to explicitly disable access to onion service. -listen When using -proxy, listening is disabled by default.
+If you want to run a onion service (see next section), you'll need to enable it explicitly. -connect=X When behind a Tor proxy, you can specify .onion addresses instead -addnode=X of IP addresses or hostnames in these parameters.
 It requires -seednode=X SOCKS5.
 In Tor mode, such addresses can also be exchanged with other P2P nodes.

 In a typical situation, this suffices to run behind a Tor proxy:

 2. Run a Bitcoin Cash Node hidden server